A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Conclusion

 \section{Conclusion}

-In this article, we reviewed the fundamental constructions of manifolds and their sampling necessary for the manifold dimension estimation problem, introduced eight representative estimators, and conducted a comprehensive empirical study of their performance.
-This is the most up-to-date survey on this important topic, featuring extensive controlled experiments and comparisons.
+In this article, we consolidate the core theoretical foundations underlying manifold dimension estimation, including manifold geometry and sampling mechanisms, and present a principled survey of representative estimators.
+Building on this framework, we conduct the most up-to-date and comprehensive empirical evaluation to date, featuring extensive controlled experiments that systematically isolate the effects of key factors and enable fair, meaningful comparisons across methods, thereby yielding clear insights into estimator behavior and performance trade-offs.

 Perhaps the most valuable takeaway is for practitioners.
-Our experiments identify \textbf{CA-PCA} and \textbf{TwoNN} as the overall top performers, making them strong default choices for real-world datasets.
-However, caution is warranted: \textbf{TwoNN} tends to underestimate the dimension when the true intrinsic dimensionality is high, while \textbf{CA-PCA} may overestimate when the manifold is nonlinearly embedded in a high-dimensional ambient space.
-When these two estimators produce substantially different values, and computational cost is not a major constraint, we recommend considering \textbf{DanCo} for a third opinion.
+Although an estimator's performace can depend on various factors such as hyperparameter, noise level, curvature complexity, and intrinsic dimension range, our experiments identify \textsc{CA-PCA} and \textsc{TwoNN} as the overall top performers, making them strong default choices.
+However, caution is warranted: \textsc{TwoNN} tends to underestimate the dimension when the true intrinsic dimensionality is high, while \textsc{CA-PCA} may overestimate when the manifold is nonlinearly embedded in a high-dimensional ambient space.
+When these two estimators produce substantially different values, and computational cost is not a major constraint, we recommend considering \textsc{DanCo} for a third opinion.
 We also suggest exploring a wide range of neighborhood sizes for the estimators to help identify stable estimates.

 Our experimental results lead to a perhaps unsurprising conclusion: for a problem of this complexity, simpler methods often perform better.
 Given the flexibility of the manifold model, any strong assumption made by an estimator about the underlying structure is more likely to be violated than satisfied.
 For researchers developing new manifold dimension estimators, we recommend moving beyond the extensively exploited flatness assumption.
 Instead, focusing on methods that explicitly incorporate curvature and are robust to practical challenges such as noise and non-uniform sampling may yield more broadly applicable and reliable results.